forbesg/forbes-metalsmith/src/index.md

 ## Welcome to Forbes' slice of the web...

-I am a freelance Website Developer from beautiful Edinburgh in, sometimes, sunny Scotland.
+I am a freelance Website Developer from beautiful, sometimes, sunny Edinburgh in Scotland.

 I build small, fast and maintainable business websites for the good folk of Scotland and beyond, as well as developing more complex web and mobile applications in my spare time.